The Most Important Thing Beginning Singers Need to Know

 You have just what you need right now.
 You have the talent (which is another word for working hard), the qualifications (you were given the right singing tools when you were born.)
 Your singing may not be as professional sounding as someone else, but that's okay.
 You're not competing with them.
 You're only competing with yourself.
 You only have to become the best that you can be.

 Great singing is all about feeling the mechanics of the voice.
-It's an awareness.
-Only when you are aware are you able to bring about change.
+It's an awareness you must incorporate as you vocalize.
+Only when you are aware of your true sound are you able to bring about change.
 Study the way you sound and how your body feels as you sing.
+Listen to the texture, the tone, and control in each phrase.
 This is especially important when you first learn to sing.
 And it's a crucial step to practicing vocal exercises.

 In a way, the mouth is a very personal thing and to be asked to expose our teeth and tongue can be uncomfortable.
 But the mouth is the biggest resonator in our body.
 And what does this oral cavity resonate?
 Sound.
 The sound of life and the sound of singing and laughing.